-Also, if we take a deeper look into the "bad" decision (forcing developers to determine actual order status on their own), being discussed at the beginning of this chapter, we could notice a data flow collision there:
+Also, if we take a deeper look into the 'bad' decision (forcing developers to determine actual order status on their own), being discussed at the beginning of this chapter, we could notice a data flow collision there:

-- on one hand, in the order context "leaked" physical data (beverage volume prepared) is injected, therefore stirring abstraction levels irreversibly; - on the other hand, the order context itself is deficient: it doesn't provide new meta-variables non-existent at the lower levels (the order status, in particular), doesn't initialize them, and doesn't set the game rules.
+- from one side, in the order context 'leaked' physical data (beverage volume prepared) is injected, therefore stirring abstraction levels irreversibly; - from the other side, the order context itself is deficient: it doesn't provide new meta-variables, non-existent at the lower levels (the order status, in particular), doesn't initialize them, and doesn't set the game rules.

 We will discuss data contexts in more detail in Section II.
-Here we will just state that data flows and their transformations might be and must be examined as a specific API facet, which helps us to separate abstraction levels properly and to check if our theoretical concepts work as intended.
+Here we will just state that data flows and their transformations might be and must be examined as a specific API facet, which, from one side, helps us to separate abstraction levels properly, and, from the other side, to check if our theoretical structures work as intended.